BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 ### ARNOR

 Arnor was once a great realm, formed by Elendil in the Second Age, however, by the dwindling years of the Third Age, Arnor had fallen into ruin; a shadow of its former glory.
-Yet in days gone by, even as it fell into despair, the Kings of Arnor would send out patrols of their warriors to protect the realm against the swarms of fell creatures under the Witch-king’s command.
+Yet in days gone by, even as it fell into despair, the Kings of Arnor would send out patrols of their warriors to protect the realm against the swarms of fell creatures under the Witch-king's command.

-Those who led these small patrols were warriors who were destined to command Arnor’s armies, but did not yet possess the experience required to lead.
+Those who led these small patrols were warriors who were destined to command Arnor's armies, but did not yet possess the experience required to lead.
 They would set out from Fornost with their loyal companions to fend off the Orc raiding parties that threatened their home.
-These warbands were also used by the kings of old to explore the crumbling ruins that were once Arnor’s cities, abandoned long ago, in search of heirlooms of their forebears.
+These warbands were also used by the kings of old to explore the crumbling ruins that were once Arnor's cities, abandoned long ago, in search of heirlooms of their forebears.

 **STARTING BATTLECOMPANY**